-His books are not worth while.
-His books are not worth reading (not worth one's while to read; do not repay reading). -------------------------------- --
+His books are not worth reading (not worth one's while to read; do not repay reading).

 The use of worth while before a noun ("a worth while story") is indefensible.

 Would.
 A conditional statement in the first person requires should, not would.